onzfonz/comp227/src/content/8/en/part8b.md

       value2: Number(args[3])
     }
   } else {
-    throw new Error('Provided values were not numbers!');
+    throw new Error("Provided values were not numbers!");
   }
 }